 The Chaplaincy's primary mission is to meet the spiritual and crisis needs of the Troopers, their families and department personnel, while maintaining confidence, trust and integrity.
-The Chaplaincy will assist Troopers in the performance of their duties by offering alternative ways in coping with the stress of police work.
+The Chaplaincy will assist Troopers in the performance of their duties by offering alternative ways of coping with the stress of police work.

 As members of the MSP, chaplains will: